trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

       ``Teuchos`` is disabled and therefore ``RTOp`` can't be enabled and processing must stop (see ???).

+.. _Enable/disable of parent package is enable/disable for subpackages:

-11) An explicit enable/disable of a top-level parent package with subpackages with ``${PROJECT_NAME}_ENABLE_<TRIBITS_PACKAGE>=(ON|OFF)`` is equivanent to the explicit enable/disable of all of the parent package's subpakages.
+11) **Enable/disable of parent package is enable/disable for subpackages**: An explicit enable/disable of a top-level parent package with subpackages with ``${PROJECT_NAME}_ENABLE_<TRIBITS_PACKAGE>=(ON|OFF)`` is equivanent to the explicit enable/disable of all of the parent package's subpakages.
     For example, explicitly setting ``Trilinos_ENABLE_Thyra=ON`` is equivalent